Chapter 6 Data Visualization with ggplot2

 geom_point()

-# first argument is the file name
+# filename is the output file

 # width and height are in inches